Administrative law concerns the powers and procedures of government agencies, including the rules and administrative decisions that agencies issue.

 Once rules are in place, an agency is responsible for enforcing them.
 That means the agency may bring enforcement actions against a party alleged to have violated the rules.
 Like rulemaking, enforcement actions follow a structured process.
-Many agency orders and opinions are published on the website of the Division of Administrative Hearings (DOAH) at https://www.doah.state.fl.us/ALJ/; in the Florida Administrative Law Reports (FALR), which is a commercial publication; and/or on the agency's website.
+You can find many agency orders and opinions using the following resources.

 Chapter 120 of the Florida Statutes is the Administrative Procedure Act, which provides comprehensive and standardized administrative procedures applicable to all Florida executive branch agency actions.
-The full text of the Florida Administrative Procedure Act can be found online at www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&URL=0100-0199/0120/0120.html.
+The full text of the Florida Administrative Procedure Act can be found online at the official website of the Florida Legislature, Online Sunshine.

 The following resources provide helpful information about the Florida Administrative Procedure Act and, more generally, administrative law practice in the state of Florida: